-At Aspire Themes, I always care and provide RTl CSS support for all WordPress themes, this helps many customers and website owners to provide and support more languages like Arabic or Hebrew, or any language that you can read from right to left (RTL).
+At Aspire Themes, I always care and provide RTL CSS support for all WordPress themes, this helps many customers and website owners to provide and support more languages like Arabic or Hebrew, or any language that you can read from right to left (RTL).

 I will use the underscore as the base theme.
-You can download it and activate from the dashboard.
+You can download and activate it from the dashboard.

 Then, navigate to the theme directory using the command line, like: